tsuyopon/atsinternals/CH03-IOCoreSSL/Core-SSLNetVConnection.md

   }

   // Returns true if all the hooks reenabled
-  // 回调SSL的Hook，返回true表示所有hooks都执行完了，允许进入下一个流程
-  bool callHooks(TSHttpHookID eventId);
+  // Callback SSL Hook, return true means that all hooks are executed, allowing access to the next process bool callHooks(TSHttpHookID eventId);

   // Returns true if we have already called at
   // least some of the hooks
-  // 是否已经开始了对Hook的回调过程
-  bool calledHooks(TSHttpHookID /* eventId */) { return (this->sslHandshakeHookState != HANDSHAKE_HOOKS_PRE); }
+  // Has the callback process for Hook started? bool calledHooks(TSHttpHookID /* eventId */) { return (this->sslHandshakeHookState != HANDSHAKE_HOOKS_PRE); }

-  // 获取 iobuf
-  // iobuf 用来保存解密后的数据，对应的时VIO里的MIOBuffer
+  // get iobuf
-  MIOBuffer *
-  get_ssl_iobuf()
+  // iobuf is used to save the decrypted data, corresponding to the MIOBuffer in VIO MIOBuffer * get_ssl_iobuf()
   {
     return iobuf;
   }

-  // 设置 iobuf
+  // Set up iobuf
   void
   set_ssl_iobuf(MIOBuffer *buf)
   {
     iobuf = buf;
   }
-  // 这个reader是对应iobuf的MIOBufferReader
-  IOBufferReader *
+  // This reader is the MIOBufferReader for iobuf IOBufferReader * get_ssl_reader()
-  get_ssl_reader()
   {
     return reader;
   }

-  // 如果遇到了SSL关闭的情况，设置eosRcvd为true
-  // 此方法返回这个状态
-  bool
-  isEosRcvd()
+  // Set eosRcvd to true if SSL is encountered.
+  // This method returns this state bool isEosRcvd()
   {
     return eosRcvd;
   }

-  // 获取sslTrace状态
-  // 这个是一个debug调试SSL的开关
-  bool
+  // Get the sslTrace state
-  getSSLTrace() const
+  // This is a debug debug SSL switch bool getSSLTrace() const
   {
     return sslTrace || super::origin_trace;
   };
-  // 设置sslTrace状态
+  // Set the sslTrace state
   void
   setSSLTrace(bool state)
   {
     sslTrace = state;
   };

-  // 根据特定条件激活sslTrace
-  // 例如需要对特定ip，特定域名进行SSL调试的时候
-  bool computeSSLTrace();

-  // 获得SSL会话的协议版本
+  // Activate sslTrace based on specific conditions
+  // For example, when you need to debug SSL for a specific ip, specific domain name bool computeSSLTrace();

-  const char *
+  // Get the protocol version of the SSL session const char * getSSLProtocol(void) const
-  getSSLProtocol(void) const
   {